shikshya1/shikshya1/README.md

 ## 👋 Hello, I'm Shikshya Dahal.
 Thanks for popping by!
+Welcome to my learning journey.

 - An avid learner who enjoys solving meaningful problems with data and technology while having fun at the same time.

-- I welcome you to join me on a learning journey!
-Follow me on [GitHub](https://github.com/shikshya1) and [LinkedIn](https://linkedin.com/in/shikshya1).

 - You can find my portfolio by following this [link](https://shikshya1.github.io/portfolio/).